wizdmio/wizdm/apps/wizdm/src/assets/docs/en/dialog.md

 </wm-dialog>
 ```
-By itself the component does not render anything until its `open()` method is called.
+By itself the component does not render anything until its `open()` method is called, in this case by a button click event.

 &nbsp;